data-altinn-no/dan-cli/README.md

 ```

 ### Supported requestTypes:
-Any type of request requires the client to be set up with a valid Subscription Key and either an Enterprise Certificate or a Maskinporten token.
+Any type of request requires the client to be set up with a valid Subscription Key and a Maskinporten client.
 The client currently supports these request types:

 ### Authorize
 Submit a request for access to a dataset.